Koga

 }

 So far we've only used unnamed constructors, here we have a constructor named loop.
-To use this is straightforward, you write the name when constructing the variable.
-Below is an anonymous While that uses the loop constructor.
-An anonymous infinite loop might not be the best idea though.
+To use this is straightforward, you write the constructor name when constructing the variable.
+Below is a While variable named w that uses the loop constructor (which accepts one block argument).

 ...